 Let me give you an overview.

 The characterization of income for trusts is the same as the characterization of income for individual taxpayers.
-Thus, income from interest, rents, and royalties is taxed as ordinary income.
-Although trusts are taxed on this income in the same manner as individuals, trusts have an accelerated rate schedule, which means that a trust reaches its maximum marginal tax rate at a much lower net income than does an individual.
-For 2019, a trust reaches its maximum marginal tax rate of 37% at only $12,500 of taxable income, while a single individual taxpayer would have to earn over $600,000 to be taxed at the same marginal tax rate.
+Thus, income from interest, rents, and royalties is taxed as ordinary income to the beneficiary.
+Although trusts are taxed on this income in the same manner as individuals, trusts have an accelerated tax rate which means that a trust reaches its maximum tax rate at a much lower threshold than an individual.
+A trust reaches its maximum marginal tax rate of 37% at only $12,500 of taxable income, while a single individual taxpayer would have to earn over $600,000 to be taxed at the same marginal tax rate.

 Under current law, income in the form of qualified dividends paid to individual taxpayers is taxed at capital gain rates.
-As with individual taxpayers, trusts pay capital gain rates on qualified dividends.
+Trusts pay capital gain rates on qualified dividends.

 The Internal Revenue Code defines “gross income” as: all income from whatever source derived, including (but not limited to) the following items: